 Indexing Rules is the next step for creating a new index rule.
 This screen allows you to select columns that need to be indexed.
 Columns are converted to strings at the time of indexing.

-Specify the columns you want to index from the Select columns to Index list.
+- Select the columns you want to index from the

-- Module ID column allows you to redirect to original content when a link is clicked in search results.
+By Module ID Columnallows you to redirect to original content when a link is clicked in search results.
 Specify the Module ID column you want to use for redirecting to original content.

-- I’ll specify a Module ID points to the module identified by the module id.
+By Specific Module IDallows you to specify a Module ID.
 Locate the Module ID and input it in the Module ID input field.
 You can use the next step below to pass additional parameters in the Query String.

-- Tab ID Column is similar to the Module Id column.
+By Module ID Columnoption.
 It also allows you to redirect to original content when a link is clicked in search results.
 Specify the Tab ID column you want to use.

-- URL Column points to the URL specified by the database field.
+By URL Columnpoints to the URL specified by the database field.
 This option should be used with Advanced Query to build the URL from the database fields and predetermined data.
 Specify the URL column you want to use for the database field.